 A list of needs will be available closer to the event.

 Why?
 Because the General Assembly draws the district maps every 10 years after the federal census and legislatures draw maps for political advantage -- creating unfair electoral advantage for the majority party.
 The result?
 No competition and dismal voter turnout.

 It's time to fix this sick system and put elections back in the hand of the voters.

 The Indiana General Assembly has created a Special Study Committee on Redistricting that will work until December 2016 to create a reform recommendation for the legislature.
 We have a real opportunity to effect redistricting reform in our State but we must act now to educate and advocate for an independent redistricting process.

 Join the Indiana Coalition for Independent Redistricting email alerts by sending an email to email@example.com.

-Below you will find a link to the Special Committee's webpage and another to LWV resources.
+Below you will find a link to the Special Committee's webpage and other to LWV resources.

 Consider a gift student membership - you will be opening the door to lifetime of Making Democracy Work.

 Want to learn more?
 Contact us at firstname.lastname@example.org today.